RBGKew/bioinfo-utils/docs/software/anaconda.md

 ## Creating and Switching Environments

-To load the conda environment I've made move the attached .yml file to your pwd and run:
+To create a new environment using `-p` to specify the location of your new environment:

-	conda env create -n my_env
+	conda create -p /data/users_area/usr00kg/conda_envs -n my_env

 To load the "my_env" environment use:

-	conda activate my_env
+	conda activate /data/users_area/usr00kg/conda_envs/my_env

 and to move back to the "base" environment: